RichardInterlude/FeelNigeriaBackEnd/README.md

 ```

 ### 4 Create your .env file
-Create a .env file in your project folder and out this into it
+Create a .env file in your project folder and put this into it

 DJANGO_SECRET_KEY=your_secret_key_here
 EMAIL_HOST_USER=your_email_here